LiquidSmokeX64/coffeelinux/README.md

-# arch-linux-installer
+# Daxi-Linux-Installer
 [Description]

-A set of scripts designed to install Arch Linux easily, and semi painlessly.
+A set of scripts designed to install a unique Arch Linux easily, and semi painlessly.

-Note: You will need to edit these scripts for your system slightly.
+This Installer will create an Arch-Linux install that is a little different than usual, but in a good way.

+Features:
+1. Pure Arch foundation using official repos (and a little AUR)
+2. Cinnamon Desktop Environment.
+(Always the latest version)
+3. GDM with Mutter Window Manager.
+(As opposed to the typical LightDM with Muffin WM).
+4. Linux Mint Themes, Icons, and Backgrounds (In part 4).
+5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)
+6. Chromium Preinstalled (not Firefox)
+7. Hardware Accelerated VP9 & H.264 in Chromium (with the provided config file / flags)
+8. Latest Pipewire for the best possible sound.
+9. Many gaming frameworks preinstalled so you can get to it right away.
+10. Prebuilt with Steam (Native), Lutris, Wine, Winetricks, Protontricks, and DXVK for the best possible gaming experiences out of the box.

+Note: You will need to create a new user on first login, and add it to all groups except root, nobody, and nogroup, then relogin with it (Cinnamon Session).

-Note-2: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL fail because absolutely no AMD packages are installed.
+Note-2: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.

-Note-3: VAAPI-Chrome files are placed in /VAAPI-Chrome folder.
-I also re-enable VP9 support on Nvidia Cards and enable Pipewire.
+Note-3: VAAPI-Chrome files are placed in /home/shared/VAAPI-Chrome folder.

 Note-4: Ctrl+S will save while using nano editor, Ctrl+x will exit.

 Instructions are as follows: For most things you just answer yes to if asked as I have already prepared everything in a certain order for your convenience.

-1: Boot the Arch Linux ISO in UEFI mode.
+1: Boot an official Arch Linux ISO in UEFI mode.

 2: Enter: pacman -Syy